 Studies suggest there are health benefits to drinking 4-5 cups of coffee every day.
 And fortunately for coffee lovers, caffeine doesn’t cause hair loss or baldness, either.

-Most hair loss is genetic, and is caused by high levels of dihydrotestosterone (DHT) in the body.
+Most hair loss is genetic.
+It’s linked with high levels of dihydrotestosterone (DHT) in the body.
 DHT is a derivative of testosterone, which is why pattern baldness is more common in men than in women.
 There’s no evidence to suggest that caffeine intake increases DHT levels, or causes the follicles to stop producing hair.
 So if you’re experiencing hair loss, there’s no need to cut back on the coffee.